ansible/azure-testing/guide_azure.rst

     # Use the inventory script with ansible-playbook
     $ ansible-playbook -i ./ansible/contrib/inventory/azure_rm_inventory.py test_playbook.yml

-Here is a simple playbook we can use to try out the Azure inventory script:
+Here is a simple playbook to exercise the Azure inventory script:

 .. code-block:: yaml
     - name: Test the inventory script